mynorjrv/c-learning/Essentials-1/Essentials-1.md

 printf("This is phrase #3.\n");
 ```

+Something mentioned in the labs which I believe was not previously said it that format specifiers for floats can have a maximum length for the printed number and a specific number of decimals.
+For example `%9.2f` specifies two decimal digits and 9 characters as the length of the number and spaces.

 ### Input

 It is difficult to imagine a program which does not require any data input, but one can always manage to do it in a carefree way: